SamuelJForrest/linkroll/README.md

 In the project's root directory, create an `.env` file, containing the following environment variables:

 -   `DEVELOPMENT`: if this environment variable exists, sets the project to 'development' mode.
+-   `DATABASE_URL`: a path to the database of your choice.
+-   `SECRET_KEY`: a random string used as part of the JWT hashing functionality.
+-   `ALGORITHM`: the hashing algorithm used to store passwords.

 ### Backend